 At The Help Group’s North Hills Prep, a wide range of experiences and opportunities for our students are available.
 The campus is filled with active and engaged students, something that we believe is critical to academic, social and emotional development.

 Each year students have the opportunity to participate in various clubs and come together with peers of like interests.
 Anime Club, Gay-Straight Alliance, Literary Club, Hiking and Zoology Clubs are just some of the lunch-time offerings.

 Field trips include both educational and “reward” excursions into the community.
 Over the past few years, North Hills Prep has taken students to a variety of settings such as the Aquarium of the Pacific, the Museum of Tolerance, the Los Angeles Zoo and Botanical Gardens, the Los Angeles County Museum of Art, and the California Science Center.

 North Hills Prep has a long history of attracting students with artistic talent and the desire to express themselves creatively.
 The highly enriched Visual and Performing Arts program offers students the opportunity to explore their undiscovered talents and to realize their passions.
-Students have the opportunity to perform their craft during Back-to-School nights, Open Houses, Talent Shows, campus assemblies and events and an annual theatrical production.
+Students have the opportunity to perform their craft during Back-to-School nights, Open Houses, Talent Shows, and campus assemblies and events.
 With a state-of-the-art media lab, music recording studio, green screen technology, animation programming, art workshop and theater production troupe, students can engage in a wide variety of arts experiences.

 North Hills Prep is committed to providing our students with a state-of-the-art campus outfitted with a wide range of technology enrichment.